dyson-ai/bencher/README.md

 If you have pixi installed on your host machine you can run any of the tasks defined in pyproject.toml.
 The legacy method also installs pixi in the container so you have access to pixi there.

+The main pixi tasks are related to ci.
+Github actions runs the pixi task "ci".
+The ci is mostly likey to fail from a lockfile mismatch.
+Use the "fix" task to fix any lockfile related problems.

 ## vscode tasks

 There are two core tasks.